CirclesInTheSand/iOSPalette/README.md

 ## 0.1 TODO

-Please open an issue if you want some new feature.
+Please open an issue if you want some new feature！

 ## 0.2 Change Log